Best Mission Toilets (2026)

 The flush mechanism in a dual flush toilet is more complex than a single-flush flapper.
 Instead of one flap, a dual flush valve uses a tower or canister with two seating positions.
 The most common point of failure is the seal between the canister and the flush valve seat, which can degrade and allow water to trickle into the bowl silently, wasting more water than the toilet was designed to save.
 TOTO's Dynamax system, Kohler's Class Five system, and American Standard's VorMax system all have strong multi-year reliability records in owner reviews.
 Less established brands have more variable records on this specific component.

-The American Standard H2Option and the Woodbridge T-0019 both score 1000 grams on the MaP (Maximum Performance) full flush test at 1.28 gallons per flush, which is the maximum grade and matches dedicated high-performance single-flush models.
-The TOTO Aquia IV, Kohler Cimarron Dual Flush, Swiss Madison St. Tropez, Gerber Avalanche, TOTO Aquia IV Cube, and Kohler Highline Dual Flush all score 800 grams, which is sufficient for normal household waste in a single full flush.
-For the highest solid-waste clearing capacity in a dual flush design, the H2Option is the top pick followed closely by the T-0019.
+The TOTO Aquia IV, TOTO Aquia IV Cube, Kohler Cimarron Dual Flush, and the Woodbridge T-0019 all score 1000 grams on the MaP (Maximum Performance) full flush test, which is the maximum grade and matches dedicated high-performance single-flush models.
+The Gerber Avalanche and Kohler Highline Dual Flush score 800 grams, which is sufficient for normal household waste in a single full flush, while the American Standard H2Option and Swiss Madison St. Tropez score 600 grams, still enough to clear typical loads without a second flush.
+For the highest solid-waste clearing capacity in a dual flush design, the Aquia IV, Cimarron Dual Flush and T-0019 are tied at the top.

 MaP (Maximum Performance) scores run from 0 to 1000 grams, where 1000 grams is the maximum tested.
 For a household toilet, a score of 600 grams or higher is generally considered acceptable, 800 grams is considered strong, and 1000 grams is class-leading.
 For dual flush toilets specifically, any full-flush MaP score below 800 grams is a risk because a toilet that requires two full flushes to clear solids uses more water than a well-designed single-flush model.
 The EPA WaterSense program does not directly specify a MaP minimum, but third-party recommendations and plumbing industry guidance consistently point to 800 grams as the practical lower bound for a reliable household toilet.

-The Kohler Cimarron Dual Flush offers the best value among name-brand dual flush toilets: it pairs a 0.8 gallon partial flush, an 800 gram MaP full flush, and EPA WaterSense certification with Kohler's nationwide parts availability at a mid-range price.
-For buyers who want a skirted one-piece at a value price, the Woodbridge T-0019 is the stronger option, as it delivers a 1000 gram MaP full flush and includes a soft-close seat.
+The Kohler Cimarron Dual Flush offers the best value among name-brand dual flush toilets: it pairs a 0.8 gallon partial flush, a perfect 1000 gram MaP full flush, and EPA WaterSense certification with Kohler's nationwide parts availability at a mid-range price.
+For buyers who want a skirted one-piece at a value price, the Woodbridge T-0019 is the stronger option, as it also delivers a 1000 gram MaP full flush and includes a soft-close seat.
 The Kohler Highline Dual Flush is the lowest entry price with a trusted brand name for buyers on a strict budget.

-The American Standard H2Option is the best dual flush toilet for clog prevention, combining a VorMax siphon jet full flush with a 1000 gram MaP score, the highest in this category, which means it can clear significantly heavier solid loads in a single push than 800 gram competitors.
+The TOTO Aquia IV, Kohler Cimarron Dual Flush, and Woodbridge T-0019 are tied as the best dual flush toilets for clog prevention, each combining a full-flush design with a perfect 1000 gram MaP score, which means they can clear significantly heavier solid loads in a single push than lower-scoring competitors.
 A 1000 gram MaP score on the full flush, combined with a wide trapway opening, is the primary specification that determines clog resistance.
-For families with heavy use or members who prefer more toilet paper, the H2Option's full-flush power is the most direct protection against the double-flush situations that create backup risk.
+For families with heavy use or members who prefer more toilet paper, that full-flush power is the most direct protection against the double-flush situations that create backup risk.

 Yes, a properly functioning dual flush toilet with a 0.8 gallon partial flush saves meaningful water compared to a 1.28 GPF single flush model over typical household use patterns.
 Studies cited by EPA WaterSense show that toilets account for roughly 30 percent of indoor household water use.
 If approximately 75 to 80 percent of daily flushes are for liquid waste, using 0.8 gallons instead of 1.28 gallons for those flushes adds up to hundreds of gallons per month in a household of four.
 The savings are only realized, however, if the full flush is strong enough that double flushing for solids is rare, which is why MaP score on the full flush is the most important performance specification for this category.